 .

-As you can see, we have already provided you with two good and powerful tools for selecting the monitored files, so that Logwatch can also check the other parameters and contents very quickly in the next step using a manageable file list.
+As you can see, we have already provided you with two good and powerful tools for selecting the monitored files, so that logwatch can also check the other parameters and contents very quickly in the next step using a manageable file list.
 You can deepen your knowledge of the latter in the article regular expressions in Checkmk.

-With the option Restrict the length of the lines you can instruct Logwatch to cut off excessively long lines after the specified number of characters.
+With the option Restrict the length of the lines you can instruct logwatch to cut off excessively long lines after the specified number of characters.

 The following option Watch the total size of the log file is useful for recognizing a defective log rotation.
 If you set 100 MiB here, you will receive a warning each time a particular log file has grown by the set size again.

-The maximum number of lines that Logwatch checks per run and file can be restricted with Restrict number of processed messages per cycle and with Restrict runtime of logfile parsing you can ensure that Logwatch does not spend too long on a single file that may have been flooded with thousands and thousands of new entries since the last check.
+The maximum number of lines that logwatch checks per run and file can be restricted with Restrict number of processed messages per cycle and with Restrict runtime of logfile parsing you can ensure that logwatch does not spend too long on a single file that may have been flooded with thousands and thousands of new entries since the last check.

 If you activate one of the latter two options, you must also specify what should happen if the specified limit is exceeded.
 With our default setting, the associated service becomes critical and you receive a message that lines have been skipped or that the maximum runtime has been exceeded.

 Handling of context messages is an option with which the amount of transferred data can become very large very quickly.
-So think carefully about whether only the log message that you think should generate a CRIT or WARN is important to you, or whether all lines that have been added since the last run of Logwatch should be transferred to the Checkmk server.
+So think carefully about whether only the log message that you think should generate a CRIT or WARN is important to you, or whether all lines that have been added since the last run of logwatch should be transferred to the Checkmk server.
 For small log files that only grow by a few lines every minute, the setting Do transfer context is certainly unproblematic.
 However, if 50 log files are monitored on a host, which suddenly contain 100,000 new lines with a length of 500 characters, we are already in the gigabyte range.
 In such an event, it may be enough to see that a large number of new messages have been added since the last check in order to initiate a check directly on the host concerned.

 If you do need the context - i.e. the lines before and after the log message that is important to you - you can limit this to a certain amount of lines before and after with the options Limit the amount of context data sent to the monitoring server.